SakshiGoyal001/Thermal_Imaging/README.md

     - Open a web browser on your laptop and go to `http://<Raspberry_Pi_IP>:8888`.

 ### Real-Time Thermal Image Feed
-For real-time visualization of the thermal feed, use the following Python script:

 ```python
 import board